insanem3rlin/Lego/README.md

        password="Arschbacke11!"
    )
    ```
-   For security, replace hard-coded credentials with environment variables or a secure secrets store:
+   For security, you replace hard-coded credentials with environment variables or a secure secrets store:
    ```python
    import os
    client = RestClient(